Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: Conclusion and future outlook

 \section{Conclusion and future outlook}

-In this work, we analyzed the parameter space of the singlet-doublet Majorana DM considering thermal freeze-out scenario.
-We found that the maximum allowed $\sin\theta$ from direct detection is $\sim0.4$.
-The combined upper limit on the mixing angle from LZ and LEP lead to $\sin\theta\lesssim0.16$.
+In this work, we analyzed the parameter space of the singlet-doublet Majorana DM considering the thermal freeze-out scenario.
+We found that the combined upper limit on the mixing angle from LZ and LEP leads to $\sin\theta\lesssim0.45$.
 We summarize our analysis in Fig. \ref{fig:summ}, in the plane of $M_{\rm DM}$ and $\sin\theta$.
-In the green shaded region annihilation and co-annihilation processes contribute in deciding the relic of DM depending on the values of $\Delta{M}$.
-In the blue shaded region conversion-driven processes decides the relic.
-In the cyan shaded region even though the DM can be in thermal equilibrium but due to such small $\sin\theta$ it decouples early with larger abundance.
+In the green-shaded region, annihilation and co-annihilation processes determine the relic abundance of DM depending on the value of $\Delta{M}$.
+In the blue-shaded region, conversion-driven processes determine the relic.
+The LEP exclusion is shown with the magenta shaded region.
+The exclusion from the LHC prompt search is shown in the yellow-shaded region.
+In the cyan shaded region, even though the DM can be in thermal equilibrium, due to such a small $\sin\theta$, it decouples early with a larger abundance.
 Conversion-driven processes are inefficient in this region.
-The black dashed line serves as the boundary, above which, DM can can brought to thermal equilibrium with SM thermal bath.
+The black dashed line serves as the boundary, above which DM can be brought to thermal equilibrium with the SM thermal bath.
 In the region below the black dashed line, the DM never reaches thermal equilibrium because of the small SD mixing angle.
-We find the allowed ranges of DM mass and $\sin\theta$ for thermal relic of DM to be: $1~{\rm GeV}\lesssim M_{\rm DM}\lesssim1750$ GeV and $2\times10^{-7}\lesssim\sin\theta\lesssim0.16$ for all $\Delta{M}>1$ GeV.
+We find the allowed ranges of DM mass and $\sin\theta$ for the thermal relic of DM to be $100~{\rm GeV}\lesssim M_{\rm DM}\lesssim1750$ GeV and $2\times10^{-7}\lesssim\sin\theta\lesssim0.45$ for $\Delta{M}>1$ GeV.
 We also note that incorporating conversion-driven processes substantially enlarges the region of parameter space accessible to both the LHC and MATHUSLA experiments.